Site Manager - Evergreen Job

 Please complete the online application found on Jumpstart’s website.
 Both a cover letter and resume are required to complete your application.
 Applications without a cover letter may not be considered.
 Candidates will be reviewed on an on-going basis.
 Please upload/attach your resume to your applicant profile as well as your cover letter.

-*Jumpstart’s online application process is supported by ADP.
+*Jumpstart’s online application process is supported by Paycom.
 To ensure that the online application works properly, please make sure cookies and pop-ups are enabled on your browser, and that firewall software (if used) is set to permit inbound and outbound traffic on port 443.
-Unfortunately, touch screens are not supported or certified by ADP.
-For the best possible user experience, ADP recommends a minimum screen resolution of 1280 x 800.
+Unfortunately, touch screens are not supported or certified by Paycom.
+For the best possible user experience, is recommended a minimum screen resolution of 1280 x 800.

 Jumpstart is an equal opportunity employer and does not discriminate on the basis of race, color, national origin, religion or creed, gender, gender identity, gender expression, sexual orientation, sexual and reproductive health choices, marital status, age, pregnancy, veteran status, disability or any other legally protected status recognized by federal, state or local law with respect to employment opportunities.